edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 To simulate more than 200k virtual users using Edamame without changing its current architecture, we can further customize the k6 StatsD output extension.
 Currently, it does not consolidate metrics like counters, which can be easily aggregated without data loss.
 Summing these data points into a single piece of data would decrease the amount of data being output per virtual user.
 This increases the amount of simulated load Edamame can generate before reaching Statsite's maximum ingestion rate.

 Alternatively, we can make the data pipeline more horizontally scalable.
 This would involve re-working the architecture, by switching to an approach where data is aggregated at each load generator.
-Using [t-digest](https://redis.com/blog/t-digest-in-redis-stack/) enables us to aggregate percentiles in more than one location.
+Using t-digest[^23] enables us to aggregate percentiles in more than one location.
 The ability to accurately re-aggregate would immediately cut down on the amount of data being sent through the stream processor, allowing Edamame to scale to even higher numbers of virtual users.

 That being said, aggregating data at each load generator involves sharing compute resources between test runners and data aggregation processes running on the same node.
 Moreover, there is no current support for t-digest in the k6 ecosystem, nor is there an available t-digest aggregation server, so this approach would involve developing several custom components from scratch.

 ### b.
 Node observability

 One consideration when adding the ability for users to set a custom number of virtual users per load generator pod is how the user understands whether or not they are overloading the pod.
 To give insight into this question, Edamame can increase the observability of load test performance.
-Currently, visibility into the health of load generator nodes can be ascertained by installing a [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
+Currently, visibility into the health of load generator nodes can be ascertained by installing a Kubernetes Dashboard[^24].

 Rather than relying on additional third-party resources, in the future Edamame should provide metrics like CPU consumption, RAM consumption, and bandwidth for load generator nodes.
 This would allow the user to tailor how load generating infrastructure is set up in a way that's more specific to the tests they are running.